themarshallproject/klaxon/README.md

 You list websites you want monitored and Klaxon will visit them and, if they change, email you what's different.
 It saves you having to reload dozens of links yourself every day.

 It's perfect for monitoring website changes you might miss, like freedom of information disclosure logs, court records, and anything related to Donald Trump.
-And it can even send notifications to your Slack and Discord channels.
+And it can even send notifications to Slack, Discord, Microsoft Teams, and Amazon SQS.

 Read more below, or say hello to the humans behind the project at the [Google Group email list](https://groups.google.com/forum/#!forum/news-klaxon-users).